Anne Harriman Vanderbilt: Marriages

 On April 29, 1903, she married her third husband, William Kissam Vanderbilt (1849–1920), in London.
-Vanderbilt, who had previously been married to Alva Smith and divorced in 1895, was the son of William Henry Vanderbilt and Maria Louisa Kissam.
-He was the father of Consuelo Vanderbilt, William Kissam Vanderbilt II, and Harold Stirling Vanderbilt.
-They also remained married until his death.
-She had no children by Vanderbilt.
+Vanderbilt was a son of William Henry Vanderbilt of the Vanderbilt family and Maria Louisa Kissam.
+They remained married until his death.
+She had no children with Vanderbilt.

 Death and burial

 Anne died on April 20, 1940.
 She was buried inside the Vanderbilt mausoleum at the Moravian Cemetery, designed by Richard Morris Hunt and constructed in 1885–1886, part of the family's private section within the cemetery.
 Their mausoleum is a replica of a Romanesque church in Arles, France.
 The landscaped grounds around the Vanderbilt mausoleum were designed by Frederick Law Olmsted.
 The Vanderbilt section is not open to the public.